 If you would like to create a database on your own computer, there are a number of relational database management systems (RDBMSs) that can be set up and configured to run on a standard PC.
 Most of these options are free and open source.
 While they may not have as many advanced features as the proprietary RDBMSs, they are generally easier to set up and learn how to use.
 The favorite free RDBMS nowadays is MySQL.

 The average computer user might assume that databases are far too complex to be ever understood by non-geeks.
-But, as we shall see, it is not that difficult to install a database server such as MySQL on your own computer.
+But, as you shall see, it is not that difficult to install a database server such as MySQL on your own computer.
 (This discussion assumes that the computer in question is running a modern version of Windows — in this case, XP.
 But the steps involved are roughly the same on any other operating system.)

 The first step in installing MySQL is to obtain the installation file from the MySQL downloads page.
-For this article, instead of using the very latest version, we will be using an earlier version, 5.0.51a, which is quite stable and commonly used by Web hosting companies — which may be an advantage should you decide to put your database on the Web, perhaps as a data store for a website.
+For this article, instead of using the very latest version, I will be using an earlier version, 5.0.51a, which is quite stable and commonly used by Web hosting companies — which may be an advantage should you decide to put your database on the Web, perhaps as a data store for a website.

 Begin by going to the Web page for downloading the MySQL Community Server.